dasheck0/renpy-helper/README.md

 1. Create a new file in the `src/commands` directory
 2. Export a command object with `name`, `description`, and `action` properties
 3. Import and register the command in `src/index.ts`

+### Testing

+This project uses Jest for testing.
+Tests are located in the `src/__tests__` directory, mirroring the structure of the source code.

+- Unit tests are written for utility functions and classes
+- Each component has its own test file
+- Mock-fs is used to simulate file system operations without touching the actual file system

+To add new tests:

+1. Create a new test file in the appropriate directory under `src/__tests__`
+2. Use Jest's `describe` and `test` functions to organize your tests
+3. Mock external dependencies as needed
+4. Run tests with `npm test`

 ### Release Process